 U.S Federal Regulations:

 are published in the Federal Register and codified in the Code of Federal Regulations.
-Both are available through this database:
+Both are available through these databases:

 Regulatory material may also be published and available at the website of the issuing agency.

 The Engineering Library is a designated U.S. Patent and Trademark Resource Center.
-We can help with finding patent information and especially recommend:
+We can help with finding patent information and --- for searching existing patents --- especially recommend: